WeblateOrg/weblate/docs/admin/upgrade.rst

 * Dropped support for PostgreSQL 10, 11, MySQL 5.7 and MariaDB 10.2, 10.3.
 * Dropped support for Python 3.7.
+* The :ref:`fluent` format changed identification of some strings, you might need to force reloading of the translation files to see the changes.

 .. seealso:: :ref:`generic-upgrade-instructions`